multiversx/mx-docs/docs/integrators/faq.md

 Integrators may choose to have a unified view of the network, leveraging the [hyperblock](/integrators/egld-integration-guide) abstraction.

+### What can be said about blocks and transactions finality?

+A transaction is final when the block or blocks (for cross-shard transactions) that notarize it have been declared **final**.
+Generally speaking, a transaction can be considered final as soon as it presents the _hyperblock coordinates_ (hyperblock nonce and hyperblock hash), when queried from the network.

+For more details, see [integration guide](/integrators/egld-integration-guide) and [querying the blockchain](/integrators/querying-the-blockchain).

 ## Wallet

 ### What signature scheme does MultiversX use?